Water and Beverages*

-Beverages can be classified into three main categories: (1) water, which is essential to health and in most cases is by far the beverage of choice; (2) foods that are normally in solid form and require chewing but have been liquefied; (3) foods that normally are in liquid form; and (4) non-food drinks.
+Water and beverages can be classified into four main categories: (1) water, which is essential to health and in most cases is by far the liquid of choice; (2) foods that are normally in solid form and require chewing but have been liquefied; (3) foods that normally are in liquid form; and (4) non-food drinks.

 The Need for Water

-Our bodies consist mainly of water.
-Blood, which is composed mainly of water, is the primary transport system of (a) oxygen and nutrients into the cells and (b) waste products out of the cells.
+Our bodies consist of about 60% water.
+Blood, which is composed mainly of water, is the primary transport system that (a) brings oxygen and nutrients that ultimately enter our cells and (b) removes waste products that leave our cells.
 Lymph is another transport system that is mainly composed of water.

 The main symptoms of dehydration are sluggishness of body (tiredness) and mind (“brain fog”).

-Too much water (a) dilutes waste products and makes it difficult for the kidneys to eliminate them and (b) makes it difficult for the kidneys to retain vital nutrients.
+Too much water (a) dilutes waste products, making it difficult for the kidneys to eliminate them, and (b) makes it difficult for the kidneys to retain vital nutrients.
 Drinking fluids with meals dilutes the digestive enzymes, which delays digestion.
-Delaying digestion promotes the bacterial decomposition of food in the gut and causes absorption of the resulting toxins and partially digested proteins, both of which place a strain on the immune system.
+Delaying digestion promotes the bacterial decomposition of food in the gut and causes absorption of the resulting toxins and partially digested proteins, both of which burden the immune system.

 How Much Water?

 Whereas there is no question that water is essential to the normal functioning of all of the cells of the body, there is, however, disagreement over the amount of water that should be consumed.
 One view is that large quantities of water should be consumed with meals and throughout the day.
 Another view is that the need for water is expressed in thirst, and one should only drink as much water as thirst dictates.
-Clearly, the amount of water required depends on many factors such as temperature, humidity, the amount of physical exertion we do, clothing, the type of food we ingest, how much salt or spice is ingested, etc. With all of these factors, which vary from day to day, it makes no sense to state a specific amount of water to drink.
-For example, the suggested eight glasses of water per day may not be enough for a construction worker during the summer and may be more than enough for an office worker who eats a lot of fruits and vegetables and avoids spices and salt.
+Clearly, the amount of water required depends on many factors such as temperature, humidity, the amount of physical exertion we undergo, clothing, the type of food we ingest, how much salt or spice is ingested, etc. With all of these factors, which vary from day to day, it makes no sense to state a one-size-fits-all amount of water to drink.
+For example, the suggested eight glasses of water per day may be insufficient for a construction worker during the summer and may be too much for an office worker who eats a lot of fruits and vegetables and avoids spices and salt.

 How then can we know the right amount to drink?
 Ideally, our thirst should provide the best indication.
 All other animals drink exactly the amount of water they need, based only on their thirst.
 Unfortunately, for most of us, our awareness of need for water, expressed in thirst, has become perverted by “recreational” drinking of juices, milk, sodas, coffee, tea, cocoa, and alcoholic beverages.
 Also, many of us have learned since early childhood to suppress our urges because doing so inconveniences others and ourselves.
 That is, we hypnotize ourselves to disregard thirst (among other things) until dehydration has already caused harm.